nizhu/ruby-intro-site/source/_posts/2013-08-04-ruby-on-rails.markdown

 As I mentioned in the very first post, Rails has been credited with Ruby's sudden, meteoric rise in popularity.
 It's not the only web application framework for Ruby, but it remains by far the most popular to this day.
 If you're interested in a career in web development and want to stay away from corporate enterprises, this is a great way to go about it.

-Rails emphasises the Model-View-Controller principle, and if you're not familiar with the concept, it's essentially the separation of the data, to the logic of processing the data, and the display of the processing results (links at the bottom for more details).
+Rails emphasises the Model-View-Controller principle, and if you're not familiar with the concept, it's essentially the separation of the data, to the logic of processing the data, and the display of the processed results (links at the bottom for more details).
 The application I'll be demoing will ignore the Model part however.
 This is a very simple application will retrieve some data from Twitter, same as the previous post, and display it on a webpage.

 As always, start by installing it...```gem install rails```